 Improvisation

 Improvisation is not an art form in itself.
-It is a way of working – a discipline of attention, action and creative responsiveness.
+It is a way of working – a discipline of attention and action.
 For some, it means performance games or a weekly social activity.
 For others, it becomes a craft: a method of composing in real time with the body, the imagination and the reality of the moment.

 Improvisation is technique: awareness that becomes action.

-When practised seriously, it becomes a discipline that strengthens all performance work, scripted or unscripted.
+Practised seriously, it strengthens all performance, scripted or unscripted.

 How Impro Supreme approaches improvisation

 In this work, improvisation begins in the body – in sensation, feeling and physical presence.
-You train yourself to notice what you are doing, understand how it reads, and compose from that reality.
+You train yourself to watch what you’re doing and how it lands, and compose from there.

 The imagination is not a separate layer added on top.
 Neither is emotion.
 Both arise from the body’s shifts, tensions, rhythms – and they shape the direction of the moment.